YouHaveTrouble/minecraft-optimization/concepts-for-dummies.md

 > The school year is over and the next one is about to begin shortly.
 You just need to go through your notes.
 Turns out a lot of the pages are just silly sketches or stuff that you won't use in the next year.
 If only you filtered your notes more often during the previous school year while there were less of them!

 Smaller amounts of memory are faster to clean up by garbage collection.
-The more data garbage collection has to filter through, more time the collection will take, possibly stalling your server.
+The more data garbage collection has to filter through, the more time the collection will take, possibly stalling your server.

 ## Async workload and server oversleep